 Thank you for your interest in the A.S. in Fashion Design program.
-We are no longer accepting applications for this program.
-Students with interest in this field should consider the B.S. in Management, Fashion Industry Concentration, Fashion Design Minor program.
+Bay State College is no longer accepting applications for this program.
+Please refer to the B.S. in Management, Fashion Industry Concentration, Fashion Design Minor.

 Fashion an outstanding career—with the one two-year program that’s a cut above the rest.